dmtrek14/dotnet-desktop-winforms-msgraph/README.md

 # Introduction
-This is a sample WinForms app to demonstrate how to wire-up non-SMTP email with Office365.
+This is a sample .NET Framework 4.8 WinForms app to demonstrate how to wire-up non-SMTP email with Office365.
 Microsoft has examples for WPF and UWP, but not WinForms, hence the creation of this small app.
+I've created it, too, to show that it's possible to use an older .NET Framework 4.8 with Microsoft Graph.

 ### How to Set Up
 1. Register application with Azure